Hyatt Hotels (NYSE:H) Upgraded at Gordon Haskett

 Gordon Haskett upgraded shares of Hyatt Hotels (NYSE:H) from an underperform rating to a hold rating in a research report released on Thursday, AnalystRatings.net reports.
 Gordon Haskett currently has $52.00 price target on the stock.

-Several other research analysts also recently commented on H. Wells Fargo & Company raised their price objective on Hyatt Hotels from $51.00 to $56.00 and gave the stock an equal weight rating in a report on Wednesday, September 2nd.
-Deutsche Bank Aktiengesellschaft reduced their price objective on Hyatt Hotels from $54.00 to $49.00 and set a hold rating on the stock in a report on Wednesday, August 5th.
-They noted that the move was a valuation call.
-Morgan Stanley cut their price target on Hyatt Hotels from $48.00 to $47.00 and set an equal weight rating on the stock in a report on Thursday, August 6th.
+Several other research analysts also recently commented on H. SunTrust Banks downgraded Hyatt Hotels from a hold rating to a sell rating in a report on Friday, July 24th.
+ValuEngine upgraded Hyatt Hotels from a buy rating to a strong-buy rating in a report on Thursday, October 1st.
+Bank of America lifted their price target on Hyatt Hotels from $57.00 to $60.00 and gave the company a neutral rating in a report on Wednesday, September 30th.
 Zacks Investment Research upgraded Hyatt Hotels from a sell rating to a hold rating and set a $57.00 price target on the stock in a report on Thursday, July 16th.
-Finally, SunTrust Banks downgraded Hyatt Hotels from a hold rating to a sell rating in a report on Friday, July 24th.
+Finally, Wells Fargo & Company lifted their price target on Hyatt Hotels from $51.00 to $56.00 and gave the company an equal weight rating in a report on Wednesday, September 2nd.
 Two investment analysts have rated the stock with a sell rating, fourteen have given a hold rating and one has given a strong buy rating to the stock.
 The company has an average rating of Hold and a consensus price target of $52.00.

 H opened at $58.98 on Thursday.
 The stock’s fifty day moving average is $56.09 and its two-hundred day moving average is $53.74.
 The company has a market capitalization of $5.97 billion, a P/E ratio of 23.31 and a beta of 1.40.
 Hyatt Hotels has a 52 week low of $24.02 and a 52 week high of $94.98.
 The company has a quick ratio of 2.75, a current ratio of 2.76 and a debt-to-equity ratio of 0.71.